openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

 Create a new document with your text editor

 Save the document to a file called trivia.py You need to be careful that your text
-        editor doesn™t add ˜.txt™ to the end of the file™s name as some have the habit of doing.
+        editor doesnâ€™t add â€˜.txtâ€™ to the end of the fileâ€™s name as some have the habit of doing.

 copy the following function into the file ([originally found here](http://python4kids.wordpress.com/2010/09/22/trivia-game-part-2/), with some comments dropped): (...)

-
+â€

+â€œ

         [Database Journal/Robert Gravelle: Three Ways to Identify Non-matching Records in MySQL](http://www.databasejournal.com/features/mysql/three-ways-to-identify-non-matching-records-in-mysql.html)